Strongly enhanced lifetime of higher-order bimerons and antibimerons

 are unknown.
 The lifetime calculations are challenging due to the complexity of identifying the minimum energy path in a complex energy surface and the need to determine both the energy barrier $\Delta E$ and the entropic contributions incorporated in the pre-exponential factor $\Gamma_0$.
 Therefore, even for low-$Q$ solitons, lifetimes have been investigated by only a very limited number of groups worldwide \cite{hagemeister2015stability,bessarab2018lifetime,Malottki2019, Desplat2020,muckel2021experimental,Dongzhe_PRB2024}.
 In particular, the transition mechanisms and lifetimes of high-$Q$ solitons have not been reported so far.

-In this Letter, we present the first calculations of the lifetimes of high-$Q$ solitons and demonstrate that high-$Q$ bimerons are a much more promising platform for spintronic applications than high-$Q$ skyrmions.
-We demonstrate the main idea using a van der Waals (vdW) heterostructure, Fe$_3$GeTe$_2$/Cr$_2$Ge$_2$Te$_6$ (FGT/CGT).
+In this Letter, we present the first calculations of the lifetimes of high-$Q$ solitons, {including isolated high-$Q$ skyrmions and their in-plane ferromagnetic counterparts, namely ring-like high-$Q$ meron bound states referred to here as high-$Q$ bimerons (see Supporting Information (SI) \cite{supplmat} Sec.
+S2 for structural details).} We demonstrate that high-$Q$ bimerons exhibit significantly longer lifetimes than high-$Q$ skyrmions {under comparable conditions}.
+We show the main idea using a van der Waals (vdW) heterostructure, Fe$_3$GeTe$_2$/Cr$_2$Ge$_2$Te$_6$ (FGT/CGT).
 We predict that high-$Q$ bimerons and antibimerons can coexist at zero field with arbitrary $Q$.
 Combining first-principles calculations with transition state theory, we further demonstrate that their lifetimes are enhanced by several orders of magnitude compared to those of low-$Q$ counterparts over a wide temperature range, even at room temperature (RT).
 In contrast, the lifetimes of high-$Q$ skyrmions are shorter than those of their low-$Q$ counterparts near RT.
 We argue that this contrast arises from entropy-driven stability, which is governed by the symmetries of their magnetic textures.

 We consider an all-magnetic vdW heterostructure composed of FGT and CGT (see Fig.~\ref{fig_1}(a)), which was recently synthesized experimentally \cite{wu2022van}.
-In this work, we focus on solitons in the CGT layer, which exhibit a delicate balance between exchange frustration and DMI, combined with in-plane magnetocrystalline anisotropy energy (MAE), as discussed below.
-In CGT, the Cr atoms form a two-dimensional honeycomb lattice comprising two Cr atoms per unit cell (see Fig.~S1 in the Supplementary Material (SM) \cite{supplmat}).
+In this work, we focus on solitons in the CGT layer, which exhibit a delicate balance between exchange frustration, {characterized by the competition between ferromagnetic (FM) and antiferromagnetic (AFM) couplings that can support topological solitons \cite{von2017enhanced, rybakov2022magnetic}, }and DMI, combined with in-plane magnetocrystalline anisotropy energy (MAE), as discussed below.
+In CGT, the Cr atoms form a two-dimensional honeycomb lattice comprising two Cr atoms per unit cell (see Fig.~S1 in SI \cite{supplmat}).
 To investigate magnetic interactions of the CGT layer, we map our DFT total energies to the following spin Hamiltonian for Cr atoms: